 Members of the audience were a mix of angsty and indie rockers distinctive of Balance and Composure’s old and new phases, which made for a volatile blend.

-The show began with their new album’s opening track, “Midnight Zone,” a bass guitar-driven groove layered with lead singer Jon Simmons’ gentle falsetto vocals.
+The show began with their new album’s opening track, “Midnight Zone,” a bass guitar-driven groove layered with lead singer Jon Simmons’s gentle falsetto vocals.
 The song served as a strong indicator of their new direction as it was an uncharacteristically mellow song for any band to open with, let alone Balance and Composure.

 Early fans of the band had their moment when they played their sophomore album’s hit single, “Tiny Raindrop.”
-Suddenly the crowd seemed to have awakened as a wave of fans began to weave in to the front of the stage, provoking a more energetic participation from the crowd as a small mosh pit formed close to the stage prompting a few crowd surfers.
+Suddenly the crowd seemed to have awakened as a wave of fans began to weave in to the front of the stage, provoking a more energetic participation from the audience as a small mosh pit formed close to the stage prompting a few crowd surfers.

 This energy grew and carried as they continued to play their older material from “The Things We Think We’re Missing” and “Separation,” which have a noticeably more aggressive composition in comparison to the more groove-based songs on “Light We Made.”